AshmanRoonz/Fractal-Harmonic-AI-TOE/README.md

     I: Does this respect user boundaries and consent?
     C: Is this internally coherent with system goals?
-    E: Does this match observable reality?
+    E: Does this match observable reality AND improve fitness?
     """
     # Interface check
     consent = all([